ruddra/docker-django/readme.md

 Where it is described how this boilerplate was created from scratch so that you can build your own.

-## Now Featuring Numpy, Scipy, Pandas and Multiple Database
+## Now Featuring Numpy, Scipy and Pandas
 These libraries are core of data science and its nice to have it in one place.
 If you need them, then make sure to add them inside `requirements.pip` file.
 If they are not needed then please remove/comment out the alpine packages related to numpy, scipy and pandas from the docker file.